 These issues are likely to be phased out by the time of final release, but if you depend on many third-party apps for work and play, you may want to hold off on downloading the beta.

-In fact, if your phone is critical to you for conducting business, I would highly advise waiting for the final product to arrive.
+In fact, if your phone is critical to you for conducting business, we highly advise waiting for the final product to arrive.
 In a world where we depend on our phones for so much, having your device out of commission when you need it most can be a devastating situation.

 How can I get my hands on iOS 13 early?